ProgSoc/Docs/docs/lore/golden-years.md

 Contributed to by Christian Kent after a request for the forgotten lore on Discord.

-If you have any improvements or additions to this page, please submit a pull request or contact the ProgSoc executive team via Discord.
+If you have any improvements or additions to this page, please submit a pull request or contact the ProgSoc executive team via [email](mailto:progsoc@activateuts.com.au) or [Discord](https://progsoc.org/discord).

 ## Musings